brentvollebregt/nitratine.net/posts/issues-when-using-auto-py-to-exe/post.md

 These are some of the issues I have come across or others have asked me about and ways to fix them.

 #### Fatal Error: failed to execute <script.py>
-This means something has gone wrong as it's giving you a visual warning about it; this is not an error, it's a warning, the real error has been printed to stdout/stderr.
+This means something has gone wrong as it's giving you a visual warning about it; this is not an error, it's a warning; the real error has been printed to stdout/stderr.
 If you open the executable using the terminal or something else that will preserve the console output, you will most likely see a Python error telling you what went wrong.
 Fixing this and repackaging is the solution to this issue.

 #### PermissionError: [Errno 13] Permission denied: ...
 This occurs because you are trying to modify files in a directory you do not have access to.
 A way to fix this is to run the script with admin privileges by opening cmd as admin and then running `auto-py-to-exe` one you have cd'ed to the directory you want the output to be in.